runtools/run/docs/content/introduction/resource-composition.md

 }
 ```

-You can see that this resource is setting several attributes (`projectName`, `version`,...) that are unrelated to the deployment environment.
+You can see that this resource is setting several attributes (`projectName`, `version`, etc.) that are unrelated to the deployment environment.
 The resource also defines a `deploy` method.

 Then, create a resource named `@resource.dev.json` for the test environment, and use `@load` to inherit from the common resource: